 And an updated appearance for lists of content, featuring a new inset selection style.

 Now, this is a big change, and you might be wondering what it means for your app.

 The great news is that many of these design changes happen automatically.

-Next, is some great new features in the lane of controls.
+Next is some great new features in the line of controls.

 This will allow content to be laid out under the space normally reserved for the title bar.